rmit-sdo-2024-s2/s3962053-assignment-1/README.md

 5. Start the Application
 bash
 ```
-npm start
+npm run start --prefix src
 ```
-The application should start successfully, and it should be accessible at http://localhost:3000 (or the port specified in your  environment variables).
+The application should start successfully, and it should be accessible at http://localhost:3000

 ## Repository Structure
 ```